logiceditor-com/le-dsl-fsm/README.md

 every DSL needs to use namespaces, some tend to use unlimited chain calls, etc. etc. Hardcoded DSL forms are the main limitation.

-Each new supported DSL form would bloat the code DSL handling code even more.
+Each new supported DSL form would bloat the core DSL handling code even more.
 The implementation would become truly spaghetti-like to support something like this DSL construct: